CasvalDOT/neighborhood/README.md

 This tool is a small golang program to perform port knocking.

 ## Install
+After cloning or downloading the repository, follow these istructions
 ```
 go mod vendor
 go build -ldflags="-s -w"